153957/reloci/README.md

 to another location using the metadata in the files to order them into logical directories.

-    $ reloci current/path/to/files path/to/destination
+    reloci current/path/to/files path/to/destination

 To see all options use

-    $ reloci --help
+    reloci --help

 Currently the files will be ordered based on the creation date of the files.
 Use the `dryrun` option to check if the planned move/copy matches your expectations.

+Specifically for time-lapse shooting there is a command to group photos from the same sequence, based on a consistent interval between subsequent photos.
+Use the `group` option to immediately group the found sequences in directories.

+    check_interval --pattern "APL_*.NEF" --group

-Additionally there is a second command to view all relevant EXIF tags from a single file, and how they are interpreted by the FileInfo class.
+Additionally, there is a command to view all relevant EXIF tags from a single file, and how they are interpreted by the FileInfo class.

-    $ reloci_info path/to/a/file.jpg
+    reloci_info path/to/a/file.jpg

 ## Installation